Backup Overview (SQL Server)

 Backup media terms and definitions

 A disk or tape device to which SQL Server backups are written and from which they can be restored.
-SQL Server backups can also be written to a Windows Azure Blob storage service, and URL format is used to specify the destination and the name of the backup file..
+SQL Server backups can also be written to an Azure Blob storage service, and URL format is used to specify the destination and the name of the backup file..
 For more information, see SQL Server Backup and Restore with Microsoft Azure Blob Storage Service.

 One or more tapes or disk files to which one or more backup have been written.